Significant Accounting Policies

 Recent Accounting Pronouncements

 In February 2016, the FASB issued ASU No. 2016-02, Leases (“ASU 2016-02”).
 Under ASU 2016-02, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: a lease liability, which is a lessee’s obligation to make lease payments arising from a lease, measured on a discounted basis; and a right-of-use asset, which is an asset that represents the lessee’s right to use, or control the use of, a specified asset for the lease term.
-ASU 2016-02 is effective for the Company for fiscal years beginning after December 15, 2020, and interim periods within fiscal year 2022.
+ASU 2016-02 is effective for the Company for fiscal years beginning after December 15, 2021, and interim periods within fiscal year 2023.
 Early application is permitted.
 Lessees must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees may not apply a full retrospective transition approach.
 The Company is currently evaluating the impact of adopting ASU 2016-02 on its consolidated financial statements and disclosures.
-Based on our preliminary analysis, management expects the Company’s assets and liabilities to increase by the present value of the lease payments disclosed in Note 11.
+Based on our preliminary analysis, management expects the Company’s assets and liabilities to increase by the present value of the lease payments.

 Recently Implemented Accounting Pronouncements